katilp/github-action-test/README.md

 ### `another_output`

-Another trial.
+Output file name.

 ## Artifacts

-The output of edmProvDump on the input file.
+The output of edmProvDump.